Intermesh/groupoffice-docs/install/tarball.rst

       # Set the base to slash as it may already have been set to something else in the main configuration.
       RewriteBase /

-      # The followng two lines are only necessary when using PHP in CGI mode and not an apache module
+      # The following two lines are only necessary when using PHP in CGI mode and not an apache module
       RewriteCond %{HTTP:Authorization} ^(.*)
       RewriteRule .* - [e=HTTP_AUTHORIZATION:%1]